zytx800/Notes-on-Bypassing-Internet-Censorship/xray/README.md

-# Install Xray Core on Debian/Ubuntu
+# Setup Xray Core

-## Step 1 - Xray Core Setup
+## Step 1 - Setup Xray Core on Debian/Ubuntu

-Skip this step if you are using Admin Web Panels.
+Skip this step if you are using [Admin Web Panels](#step-2---xray-core-with-user-management-web-admin-panels).

 ### Option 1 - Quick Install